-Suplee, Clooney & Company, the County's Independent Auditor, has not assisted in the preparation of any information contained in this Official Statement, but takes responsibility for the audited financial statements of the County set forth in Appendix B hereto to the extent specified in its related Independent Auditor's Report set forth in Appendix B hereto.
+Suplee, Clooney & Company, the County's Independent Auditor, has not assisted in the preparation of any information contained in this Official Statement, but takes responsibility for the financial statements of the County set forth in Appendix B hereto to the extent specified in its related Independent Auditor's Report set forth in Appendix B hereto.

-Bond Counsel and County Counsel have not participated in the preparation of the financial or statistical information contained in this Official Statement, including the Appendices hereto, nor have they verified the accuracy, completeness or fairness thereof and, accordingly, express no opinion with respect thereto.
+William T. Cooper III, Esquire, County Counsel, has not participated in the preparation of the financial or statistical information contained in this Official Statement, including the Appendices hereto, nor has he verified the accuracy, completeness or fairness thereof and, accordingly, expresses no opinion with respect thereto.